 Today, we all know secondhand smoke hurts nonsmokers.
 But did you know it’s also harmful for some of our best friends– our pets?
 With more than 7,000 chemicals1, secondhand smoke can be just as toxic for our furry friends as people.
 A home with secondhand smoke puts dogs, cats, and especially birds at risk of many health problems.
 Consider just the following:

 What’s more, pets are also at risk due to thirdhand smoke, which is the residue of toxic chemicals that tobacco smoke leaves on furniture, carpets and even on the walls and floors.5 Pets spend a lot of time on or near the floor, where thirdhand residue concentrates, and can be absorbed through their skin or inhaled as common household dust.
-If you and your pet are being exposed to secondhand smoke in your building, visit our Protect Your Family page to learn steps you can take.
+If you and your pet are being exposed to secondhand smoke in your building, visit our make your home smokefree article to learn steps you can take.